thefinnlab/psyanim-docs/overview/scenes_and_entities.md

-# Quick Start: Scenes and Entities
+# Psyanim 2.0: Scenes and Entities

 ## 1. The Psyanim Scene and Psyanim Entity